How to Localize Neurologic Lesions by Physical Examination

 Function

-The brain consists of two cerebral hemispheres, the brain stem, and the cerebellum.
+The nervous system is divided into the central nervous system (CNS) and the peripheral nervous system.
+The CNS is comprised of the brain and spinal cord.
+Cranial and spinal nerves make up the peripheral nervous system.
+The brain consists of 2 cerebral hemispheres: the brain stem and the cerebellum.
 The cerebral cortex is a convoluted structure with multiple tortuous folds called gyri separated by deep grooves called sulci.
 The central sulcus separates the frontal lobe from the parietal lobe, and the Sylvian fissure marks the upper boundary of the temporal lobe.
 An arbitrary line separates the occipital lobe from the parietal and temporal lobes.

 The precentral gyrus serves as the primary motor cortex and is the command and control center for voluntary movements.
-Pyramidal cells in the layer V of the cerebral cortex innervate lower motor neurons located in the cranial and spinal motor nuclei through corticobulbar and corticospinal tracts, respectively.
+Pyramidal cells in layer V of the cerebral cortex innervate lower motor neurons located in the cranial and spinal motor nuclei through corticobulbar and corticospinal tracts, respectively.
 These pyramidal cells are called upper motor neurons.
 The distribution of these pyramidal cells follows a unique topographic pattern.
 Upper motor neurons that control lower motor neurons of the lower limb are located on the medial side, and those innervating lower motor neurons of the upper limb are located laterally.
 An area on the lateral surface of the dominant frontal lobe, the left frontal lobe in most individuals, is the motor control center for speech.
 It is called Broca’s area.
-Another area at the junction of parietal and temporal lobes analyzes sensory input related to speech and is called Wernicke's area.
+Another area at the junction of the parietal and temporal lobes analyzes sensory input related to speech and is called Wernicke's area.
 The brain stem consists of the midbrain, pons, and medulla.
 Some cranial nerves leave the brain stem.

 Descending fibers of the corticospinal tract travel from the cerebral cortex to corona radiata, posterior limb of the internal capsule, cerebral peduncles, pons, and medulla.
-At the lower part of the medulla, most of these fibers cross the midline, continue as the lateral corticospinal tract and descend through the white matter of the cord to innervate the anterior horn cells.
+At the lower part of the medulla, most of these fibers cross the midline, continue as the lateral corticospinal tract, and descend through the white matter of the cord to innervate the anterior horn cells.
 This crossing over of corticospinal tract fibers is called pyramidal decussation.
 Resultantly, pyramidal cells of the right cerebral cortex innervate left spinal motor nuclei and vice versa.
-Spinal motor nuclei innervating skeletal muscles of upper and lower limbs receive upper motor neuron innervation only from the contralateral side.
+Spinal motor nuclei innervating skeletal muscles of the upper and lower limbs receive upper motor neuron innervation only from the contralateral side.
 Lower motor neurons of cranial nerves, on the other hand, are innervated by corticobulbar fibers from both sides.
-Therefore despite damage to corticobulbar fibers on one side, cranial motor nuclei will continue to receive upper motor supply from the other side.
+Therefore, despite damage to corticobulbar fibers on 1 side, cranial motor nuclei continue to receive upper motor supply from the other side.
 The nucleus of the facial nerve, however, can be considered a hybrid.
 Like other cranial motor nuclei, the upper half of the facial nucleus receives bilateral upper motor neuron innervation.
 On the other hand, the lower half receives innervation only from the contralateral side.

 Medulla oblongata passes through the foramen magnum and continues as the spinal cord.
 The spinal cord has multiple segments.
 Each segment gives away a pair of spinal nerves.
 There are 8 cervical, 12 thoracic, 5 lumbar, 5 sacral, and 2 coccygeal segments.
 Looking at the cross-section, the spinal cord has a central gray matter that contains cell bodies of spinal nuclei and peripheral white matter that contains myelinated axons.
-Anterior horn of the gray matter contains spinal motor nuclei; axons of these neurons innervate skeletal muscles and are called lower motor neurons.
-Axons of these neurons travel through the anterior root of the spinal nerves and form brachial and lumbosacral plexuses that innervate upper and lower limbs, respectively.
+The anterior horn of the gray matter contains spinal motor nuclei; axons of these neurons innervate skeletal muscles and are called lower motor neurons.
+Axons of these neurons travel through the anterior root of the spinal nerves and form brachial and lumbosacral plexuses that innervate the upper and lower limbs, respectively.

-Sensory pathways consist of the lateral spinothalamic tract and the dorsal column medial lemniscal pathway.
+Sensory pathways include the lateral spinothalamic tract and the dorsal column medial lemniscal pathway.
 Pain and temperature sensations are carried through the lateral spinothalamic tract, while the dorsal column tract carries fine touch, vibration, and proprioception.
 First-order neurons are located in the dorsal root ganglion of spinal nerves.
 Second-order neurons for spinothalamic and dorsal column tracts are located in the posterior horn of the gray matter of the spinal cord and nucleus gracilis and cuneatus in the medulla, respectively.
 Exons of second-order neurons cross the midline and synapse with third-order neurons in the thalamus on the contralateral side.

 Issues of Concern